 who has performed thousands of ptosis repair surgeries over 35 years.

-If you have concerns regarding the function or appearance of your eyelids, please call our office at 623-977-9000, or click here to schedule a consultation with
+If you have concerns regarding the function or appearance of your eyelids, please call our office at 623-977-9000, or click here to schedule a consultation.

 Dr. Warren Victor, Board Certified Ophthalmologist and Fellowship Trained Oculoplastic Surgeon.